ryu-man/dashuapp/README.md

 ## LOGIN UI

-User must be authenticated to be able to access the app
+User must be authenticated to access the app

 ## LIST OF AGENCIES